-Setting “boundary conditions” at the time of a project’s approval is an effective way to create a “contract” between the management and project teams.
+Setting “boundary conditions” at the time of a project’s approval is an effective way to create a “contract” between the project managers and project teams.
 This contract allows teams to move forward with minimal guidance as long as the boundary conditions (typical cost, schedule, features & quality) are not crossed.
-And when those boundaries are crossed, the Out of Bounds (OOB) review is the mechanism to course correct and realign to a new plan of record.
+And when those project boundaries are crossed, the Out of Bounds (OOB) review is the mechanism to course correct and realign to a new plan of record.

 Project Boundary Conditions

 What is the Tool?
 Out of Bounds Review